RaidPRDev/firebase-webpack-setup/README.md

 ```

 ## webpack.config.js
-Before we setup, we are going to use a few webpack plugins
+Before we set this up, we will need a few nice webpack plugins

 Install CleanWebpackPlugin, it cleans up the output folder when building
 > npm install clean-webpack-plugin --save-dev